 Current National Management Plan

 Secretary of the Interior Dirk Kempthorne convened the National Invasive Species Council (NISC) on August 1, 2008 to oversee the adoption of the new 2008-2012 National Invasive Species Management Plan.
 The plan was developed collaboratively with 13 federal departments and agencies and their partners.
 Federal expenditures on invasive species are estimated to exceed $1.3 billion annually.
 The plan is the culmination of an extensive process of expert review, and public comment.

-For questions regarding the National Management Plan and/or activities of the National Invasive Species Council, please contact the National Invasive Species Council.
+For questions regarding the National Management Plan and/or activities of the National Invasive Species Council, please see: National Invasive Species Council - Contact Us.